rahul-tar/technical-documentation/technical-documentation.md

 The cloud on the left-hand side of this figure depicts the physical environment, containing the human negotiator H2 and two avatars A1 and A2.
 In that environment are various workers (provided by the HUMAINE platform) that collect audio and other sensor signals and process them into a representation of H2&#39;s utterance and certain aspects of H2&#39;s non-verbal behavior.
 The non-verbal behavior includes at a minimum an inference about the addressee Ð that is, the avatar who was addressed by the human, which is derived from head pose information based on camera data.
 In the future, it may also include information about human gestures and facial expressions.

-The verbal and non-verbal behavior are collated and formatted by the Rich Transcript Worker into a JSON structure that contains the utterance, addressee, speaker, and (optionally) additional behavioral information.
+The Rich Transcript Worker collates and formatts the verbal and non-verbal behavior of humans into a JSON structure that contains the utterance, addressee, speaker, and (optionally) additional behavioral information.
 It delivers this structure to all of the agents by calling their /receiveMessage APIs.

-The agents processes received messages and determine whether to respond, and if so what message to send to the Environment Orchestrator.
-This message could be an offer or counteroffer, acceptance or rejection of an offer, etc. The agent delivers that message to the Environment Orchestrator by calling the Environment Orchestrator&#39;s /relayMessage API.
+Then, the agents processes received messages and determine whether to respond, and if so what message to send to the Environment Orchestrator which encapsulates the response with the bid.
+This message could be an offer or counteroffer, acceptance or rejection of an offer, etc. The agent sends that message to the Environment Orchestrator by calling the Environment Orchestrator&#39;s /relayMessage API.

-The Environment Orchestrator decides whether to permit the relayed message to be delivered to the rest of the system.
+The Environment Orchestrator decides whether to permit the relayed message to be broadcasted to the rest of the system.
 If the decision is to permit the message to be forwarded, the Environment Orchestrator calls the /receiveMessage API on all agents, just as the Rich Transcript worker does for messages generated by the human negotiator.
 It also calls the /receiveMessage API of an Avatar Controller located within the environment, which in turn delegates displaying the avatar and playing synthesized speech to a Display worker and a Speaker worker, respectively.

 A Competition Manager manages the competition as a whole by calling the Utility service to generate utility functions for the agents and humans in the system, storing them, and permuting them across different rounds to achieve fairness for agents and humans.
 A human administrator may use the Competition Manager to send a signal to the Environment Orchestrator signifying that a round is to start.

 The Human Assistant service is a tool that human negotiators can use to aid them in deciding what offers to make, and how to allocate their purchased goods into cakes and pancakes when the negotiation phase of the round is complete.

 ### 3. Negotiation round details